-The Merriweather Post is a hyper-local news blog with an urbanist slant that cover development, housing, transit, events, restaurants, retail, and the people and organization working hard to make Columbia such a great place to live.
+The Merriweather Post is a hyper-local community news blog that covers the Columbia Association, development, housing, transit, events, restaurants, retail, and the people and organization working hard to make Columbia such a great place to live.

 My name is Jeremy Dommu.
 I’m not affiliated with Downtown Columbia, Merriweather Post Pavilion, the Howard Hughes Corporation or any other related entity.
 I’m just a guy on the internet blogging about his neighborhood.
 The topics, opinions, and information covered on my blog are purely my own and I don’t have any financial interest in anything I’m covering.
 This blog is just a hobby for me.